lpinzari/sql-psql-udy/02_joins_sql/07_join_visual_diagram.md

 print(T_B3[1])
 {id:7,fk:200}
 ```
-Similarly, the acces of any field in the tuple is done with the column's identifiers.
-For instance the the value of column `id` in the second tuple in the array is:
+Similarly, the access of any field in the tuple is done with the column's identifiers.
+For instance the value of column `id` in the second tuple in the array is:

 ```Python
 print(T_B3[1]["id"])